 In the many years following Tommy’s death the Cullen family had kept his memory and his name alive amongst ourselves, privately.
 In 2012, Tom’s mother, Rita was diagnosed with breast cancer.
 She battled the disease through months of surgery, chemotherapy and radiation, and WON!

-Our mission at the Tommy Cullen Foundation is to raise money to assist first responders and their family members who are battling cancer, just as our mother did back in 2012-13 and our father is currently.
+Our mission at the Tommy Cullen Foundation is to raise money to assist first responders and their family members who are battling cancer.
 Whatever these family members need in their battles, we will do our best to provide, through your generous help and donations.
-Because all first responders are a part of a global family, along with military personnel.
+Because all first responders are a part of a larger global family.
 A family built on the service of others and self sacrifice.
 Tommy sacrificed his life so that others may live, and the rest of the Cullen family will follow his lead and work tirelessly to make sure we can help too.
 Thank you, God Bless America and Never Forget.